Studying as well as the preparations for it are expensive.

 Tuition fees usually need to be paid before the start of the semester.
 You will receive an invoice upon enrolment which you must pay before the start of your course.

 Some higher education institutions set different rates for Swiss and foreign students.
-You should therefore ask that you be charged the rate for Swiss students because your circumstances mean that you cannot study in another country.
+You should therefore ask to be charged the rate for Swiss students because your circumstances mean that you cannot study in another country.

 Can you be exempt from tuition fees?